ringcentral/ringcentral-web-phone/README.md

 For those who want to check documentation for verison 1.x, please [click here](https://github.com/ringcentral/ringcentral-web-phone/tree/1.x).
 We will continue to support 1.x.
-There is no plan to deprecate it for now.
+There is no plan to deprecate it.

 ## Version 2.x

 2.x version is a complete rewrite.
-We recommend all users to use the latest version.
+We recommend new users to use the latest version.

 For the reasoning about why we release a brand new 2.0 version and all the